 Besides just bringing extra diapers, I scoured the web to find what else, what weird little item would I find useful when we were out and about?
 So after taking others’ lists into consideration, and finding some things out on my own, I put together my own list.
-For more of my lists, click here.
+Because lists are the only way I feel organized.

 *This post contains affiliate links, which means I receive a small commission, at you extra cost to you, if you make a purchase using the links.
 You can also see my full Disclosure and Terms and Conditions (you know, the real boring stuff).*